emilybrooks/emilybrooks.github.io/tms.md

 - A lot of the fights are guidelines rather than hard rules.
 The turn order is sometimes random so you will have to improvise.

 - If you're low on sp before a fight use clap tracks.
-Theres not unlimited of them but I've gotten away with only five left for Medeus.

 - On any difficulty other than normal EXP is doubled for enemies higher level than you.
 This multiplier starts to shrink when a character is four levels below the lowest enemy in an encounter.